 I am a PhD student at the London School of Economics.
 Most of my work is in moral and political philosophy.
 I work on (i) the separateness of persons and moral theories based on competing claims, (ii) personal identity, (iii) applied ethics (health care, global poverty), (iv) democracy and legal theory.

-You can see short descriptions of my current work in progress below.
+You can see short descriptions of my work below.

 Here is my CV

 Derek Parfit famously argued that personal identity is not what matters for prudential concerns.
 He further claimed that his view on personal identity has profound implications for moral theory.
 It should lead us, among other things, to deny the separateness of persons.
 I argue that Parfit is mistaken about this inference.
 His revisionary arguments about personal identity and rationality have no implications for moral theory.